Passenger's roots extended back to 1995, when Niclas Engelin and

 heightened and further developed on Passenger

-But this is a well-thought-out album, and there is clearly an
+But this was a well-thought-out album, and there was clearly an

 audience for this.

 Work had commenced on a second album but this never came to pass.